AA-CubeSat-Team/soci_img/README.md

 <NAK> --->
             <--- (Second Package)
 <ACK> --->
             <--- (Third Package)
 	    ......
 <ACK> --->
             <--- (Last Package)
 <ACK> --->                         /* The last ACK is important, telling the IMG system
                                       that you received the last package */
 ```
-The number of packages to expect can be calculated from the size of the thumbnail and the size of each package.
+The number of packages to expect can be calculated from the size of the thumbnail and the data size of each package.
 The size of the thumbnail can be obtained from the "Get Thumbnail Size" command.
-The size of each package is currently set to 32 bytes, but this can be changed if necessary.
+The size of each full package is currently set to 32 bytes, but this can be changed if necessary.
 **Remember that each package contains 31 bytes of data and 1 verification byte**
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ### Get Picture